Open Accessibility Menu

 How To Clean Laminate Countertops

-While laminate counters may be less popular than granite countertops these days, you’ll still find them in a lot of homes and apartments.
+Trusty and affordable, laminate counters have been a staple in home kitchens since the 1940s.
+Nowadays, they aren't as popular as granite countertops, but you will still find them in a lot of homes and apartments.
 Many homeowners still opt for this countertop material because, as ConsumerReports notes, laminate is affordable and just as sturdy as many more expensive countertops.

 First, What is Laminate?